JoelJacobStephen/litxplore/API_TYPE_SYNC_GUIDE.md

 **What it does:**

-- ✅ Watches `backend/openapi.json` for changes
+- ✅ Runs `npm run sync:openapi` automatically to copy the schema
-- ✅ Auto-regenerates TypeScript types when schema changes
+- ✅ Regenerates TypeScript types when the spec changes
 - ✅ Starts Next.js dev server (port 3000)

 **You'll see 3 processes:**